kaibyao/sh-assignment/DISCUSSION.md

 I'd probably want to eventually convert the table to a data-grid framework (like [agGrid](https://www.ag-grid.com/), or [Glide](https://grid.glideapps.com/)) to more easily support filtering & sorting.

+#### Implement better logging

+If we productionize this, console.log isn't going to cut it.
+Should probably use Pino or similar.

 ## AI Usage